 Once you have a sales manual or guide you’re ready to begin hiring a sales team.
 The sales team is more than just hiring more reps.
 You need a sales manager too.

 Many small business owners are ok hiring the reps.
 But, they become terrified by the thought of hiring a manager!
 I believe this is often because they fear losing control by delegating this aspect of their business.
 But the loss of control is really a fallacy.
 They have even less control by not letting go!
-That’s because they are always controlled by their own ability to handle a finite amount or work and become the chokepoint for sales in their own company.
+You can only handle a finite amount of work then you become the chokepoint for sales in your company so learn to let go.

 Often the fear stems from not understanding how to create the necessary sales management systems to manage the sales function and the sales manager they need to hire.
 To make sales management shift you don’t get in a classroom, but you learn in the trenches, so many owners don’t know how to do it.
 Our program “Selling By the Numbers” demystifies the process of sales management for most small business owners.

 Train Your Team Using Your Sales Process